kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Tradeoffs of API Use

-Less control over internals.
+Less control over internals
-Ongoing usage cost.
+Ongoing usage cost
 Data governance concerns

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.